LiskArchive/lisk-legacy-docs/introduction.md

 Everyone is invited to contribute to the Lisk Core project.
 We welcome and appreciate all contributions.

 ### Github
-All necessary information can be found on our [Lisk Core Github](https://github.com/LiskHQ/lisk).
+All necessary information can be found on our [Lisk SDK Github](https://github.com/LiskHQ/lisk-sdk).

 ### Contribution Guidelines
-Please be sure to read and follow our [Contribution Guidelines](https://github.com/LiskHQ/lisk/blob/development/docs/CONTRIBUTING.md).
+Please be sure to read and follow our [Contribution Guidelines](https://github.com/LiskHQ/lisk-sdk/blob/development/docs/CONTRIBUTING.md).

 ### Gitter
 If you have any further questions please join our [Gitter](https://gitter.im/LiskHQ/lisk).